camilin87/rds-mssql-ha/README.md

 # rds-mssql-ha
-verify the availability of MultiAZ MSSSQL RDS databases
+Verify the availability of MultiAZ MSSSQL RDS databases.
+Make sure that scaling operations in MultiAZ databases take no downtime.